Dolasetron 100mg/5ml solution for injection ampoules

 Pascale Vergne‐Sallel, Carine Dufauret‐Lombardl, Christine Bonnetl, et al.

-European Journal of Pain, 2011
+European Journal of Pain, 2010

-P. Loewen, Sheila Lamb, P. Clugston
+Peter Loewen, Sheila Lamb, Patricia A. Clugston

 Annals of Plastic Surgery, 2003

-Military medicine, 2006
+Military Medicine, 2006

 Yang Y, Zhang L